5 best countries to visit off-season

 Who can resist the call of the dolce vita?
 You're bound to find a multitude of delights riding the rails through Italy.
 From charming fishing villages and beaches to captivating World Heritage Sites and rolling hills, there's plenty for you to see.

-Not only will the delicious food tickle your senses, but this country caters to your every desire.
-Enjoy the array of World Heritage Sites (where time has stood still for centuries), or the vineyards where you can get lost in the intoxicating scents of citrus and lavender.
+Not only will the delicious food tickle your senses, but this country will cater to your every desire.
+Enjoy the array of World Heritage Sites (where time has stood still for centuries) or the vineyards, where you can get lost in the intoxicating scents of citrus and lavender.
 Be sure to sample the produce as you go!

 Armed with an Interrail Pass, your trip to Italy knows no bounds.
 You could rock up in Rome for a slice of pizza or discover Florence from a room with a view.
 Head to Bologna for fast cars and perfect pasta, or travel to Venice to explore this floating city from a private gondola.

-Top tip: autumn is the absolute best time to visit if you're a foodie - the whole country celebrates the harvest season by sampling the fresh wine, meats, olives and more.
+Top tip: winter is the absolute best time to visit if you love the holidays - the whole country celebrates the Christmas season with parades, festive markets and religious holidays.

 Getting there: you can travel all over Italy on trains run by the national railway company (Trenitalia).
 While you don't need a reservation for regional trains, you do need a reservation to travel on highspeed trains like Intercity and Le Frecce.